RxSwiftCommunity/RxMultipeer/README.md

 websockets.
 At the moment it only comes with support for Apple's MultipeerConnectivity, however you can easily write your own adapters for different protocols.

 Please note that NKMultipeer makes heavy use of [RxSwift][RxSwift] which you should read up on if unfamiliar with Rx\* libraries.
-In this library, **everything is a stream**.
+The mantra for this library: **everything is a stream**.
+Using Rx* is ultimately optional because the interface provides non-rx alternatives for every single method, however it's strongly encouraged to try out _RxSwift_ if you're not using any other FRP libraries.

 ## Installation